rhofkens/business-idea-multi-agent/.roo/rules-implementation-architect/instructions.md

 Your primary inputs, which you **MUST** read and fully understand before proceeding, are:

 - The specific step plan file for the current increment (e.g., `docs/plans/0X-some-feature.md`).
-- All Product Requirements Documents (`.md` files) found in the `docs/PRD/` folder.
 - `docs/guidelines/architecture.md`
 - `docs/guidelines/coding-guidelines.md`
 - All existing Architecture Decision Records (ADRs) from the `docs/decisions/` folder.
-- You **MUST** use the `context7` MCP server to get up-to-date information on any frameworks, libraries, or versions mentioned in the architecture document to ensure your plan uses modern, correct patterns.
+- You **MUST** use the `mcp-docs-server` MCP server when writing code related to agents and the agent sdk.
+- You **SHOULD** use the `context7` MCP server when writing code to ensure your implementation uses the most modern, version-specific patterns and API calls for the project's technology stack.
+If `context7` advise is conflicting with the advise in the architecture.md or coding-guidelines.md, always prefer the advise in the md files.

 ### 2. Core Task: Generate Sub-Tasks & Document Decisions